Does God Speak English?

 The unity within is also the unity without.

-The Self is the consciousness that sees the whole world of our experience.
+The Self is the inner eye aware of all experience.

 The eye is both an organ perception, and a window into the soul.